Webinar | Sodium Reduction Solutions That Pass The Cost, Safety, And Consumer Test: Register Now

 RNA therapeutics, particularly those based on small interfering RNA (siRNA) and messenger RNA (mRNA), offer a novel and promising approach to circumvent the above challenges.

-Unlike traditional drugs, RNA therapeutics can be designed to target the genetic underpinnings of neurological disorders specifically.
+Unlike traditional drugs, RNA therapeutics can be designed to specifically target the genetic underpinnings of neurological disorders.
 They work at the molecular level to modulate gene expression by silencing harmful genes or promoting the expression of beneficial proteins.
 This specificity enhances the therapeutic potential and minimizes the risk of off-target effects.

-How can RNA therapeutics able to cross BBB?
+How can RNA therapeutics be able to cross the BBB?

 RNA therapeutics can cross the blood-brain barrier (BBB) through various mechanisms.

-One approach to enable the crossing of RNA therapeutics across the BBB is to re-engineer the biologic with BBB drug delivery technology.
+One approach to enable RNA therapeutics to cross the BBB is to re-engineer the biologic using BBB drug delivery technology.
 This involves modifying the RNA molecule or using carrier systems that facilitate transport across the BBB.
-For example, antibody-based carriers have been developed to utilize the endogenous macromolecule transportation pathway known as receptor-mediated transcytosis, which can enhance BBB crossing.
+For example, antibody-based carriers have been developed to utilize the endogenous macromolecular transport pathway known as receptor-mediated transcytosis, which can enhance crossing of the BBB.

 Another strategy is to identify and target specific receptors on the BBB that are more specific to the brain.
-This can help minimize fast clearance from the blood and increase the concentration of therapeutics inside the brain.
+This can help minimize rapid clearance from the bloodstream and increase the concentration of therapeutics in the brain.
 Ongoing research aims to identify novel receptor-mediated transcytosis (RMT) targets that can enhance BBB crossing efficiency.

 What challenges hinder the widespread adoption of RNA Therapeutics in Neurological Disorders?